Ghini/ghini.desktop/doc/building.rst

 from the practice of our misbehaving presenters, some of which directly handle fields of ``view.widgets``.
 By doing so, these presenters prevents us from writing unit tests.

-There is no easy way to unit test a subclassed view, so please also don't subclass views.

 The base class for the presenter, ``GenericEditorPresenter`` defined in ``bauble.editor``, implements many useful generic callbacks.